rbur004/svg_rob_code/README.md

 # svg_rob_code
 Implementation of Rings of Bytes Code generator in SVG, embedded in an HTML page, with an in page form to modify the RoBCode parameters.

+The RoB codes are computer generated art.
+There is no known decoder.
+There is no key to orient the image for decoding, though it may be possible to deduce the bytes from the parity bits (odd parity).
+Our original house design was a RoB code, but for practical reasons, it got culled back to an octagon (not that an octagon is very practical :) (see: https://www.google.co.nz/maps/@-36.9906225,174.4870949,197m/data=!3m1!1e3) ).

 ##History
 Reimplements the earlier Python code, that produced a postscript file as output (ca the summer of 2013/14), and based on the target_library.ps and cardTemplate.ps from Diego Lopez de Iping TripCode generator (Diego's code was in turn, based on Jeremy Henty's code).

 The Python code, was in turn, a reimplementation of the C version, ca 1985, which leveraged even earlier code for drawing bytes (8 bit, plus 1 parity bit) on concentric circles, to help students visualise how data is stored on disks (B&W Quickdraw on Lisa and 128M Macs).
 Many of the disk visualisations where visually attractive, reminiscent of scifi art, and so was born the first RoB Code generator (Yes, a pun.
 We had lots of Robs in Computer Science at that time).

-The RoB codes are computer generated art.
-There is no known decoder.
-There is no key to orient the image for decoding, though it may be possible to deduce the bytes from the parity bits (odd parity).
-Our house design was a RoB code, but for practical reasons, it got culled back to an octagon (not that an octagon is very practical :) (see: https://www.google.co.nz/maps/@-36.9906225,174.4870949,197m/data=!3m1!1e3) ).

 #Calculating where the Bytes go
 Bytes are drawn in concentric rings,  either increasing each ring linearly, or exponentially.